eric-lee25/gndapts-react-django-rest/README.md

 ## Development process

-1. Everytime you work on a piece of work, create a branch for it.
+1. Everytime you work on a new feature, create a branch for it.

     ```
     git pull origin master